py-sdl/py-sdl2/doc/modules/sdl2ext_font.rst

    Manage fonts and rendering of text.

-   One font path must be given to initialize the FontManager.
+   One font path must be given to initialise the FontManager.
    :attr:`default_font` will be set to this font. *size* is the default font size in pixels. *color* and *bg_color* will give the FontManager a default color.